remake/remake-cli/site-src/sorting-lists-of-items.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5TNDjNbjsFA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Sorting enabled by default

+Be default, all Remake requires is a `data-i-sortable` attribute with a unique value to make all the items in a list sortable.

+If the value of your `data-i-sortable` attribute isn't unique, it will be able to be sorted with other list items that have the same value.

 #### ⭐️ More documentation coming within a few hours!